theQRL/docs.theqrl.org/_docs/mining/pool.md

 * Support for AES-NI
 * HDD large enough to support the blockchain over time ( > 120GB )

-This guide is using {Linode's 4GB}(https://www.linode.com/pricing) server to run the pool and node on.
+This guide is using [Linode's 4GB](https://www.linode.com/pricing) server to run the pool and node on.
 There's also a 120GB drive mounted as the user `qrl` /home/qrl/ dir.
 For a guide on how to do this see [here](https://linode.com/docs/platform/how-to-use-block-storage-with-your-linode/)

 Feel free to use any hosting provider as long as the server meets the above requirements you should be OK.